Leila Seth: Family

 Justice Leila Seth married Prem Seth when she was 20 years old.
 They had three children together – Vikram Seth, Shantum Seth and Aradhana Seth.
-Vikram Seth went on to be an acclaimed poet and author, Shantum Seth is a Buddhist teacher, and Aradhana is an artist, art director and filmmaker.
+Vikram Seth went on to be a poet and author; Shantum Seth is a Buddhist teacher; and Aradhana is an artist, art director and filmmaker.

 Leila Seth was vocal about supporting her son Vikram Seth when he came out as gay, and wrote extensively decrying Section 377 and in favour of LGBTQIA rights, including an op-ed in The Times Of India after the Koushal judgment in 2013 reinstated Section 377.

 Death

 Justice Leila Seth died after suffering a cardio-respiratory attack on the night of 5 May 2017 at her residence in Noida, aged 86.
 She is survived by her husband, two sons and a daughter.
-As per her wishes no funeral was held since she donated her eyes and other organs for transplant or medical research purposes.
+As per her wishes no funeral was held.
+She had donated her eyes and other organs for transplant or medical research purposes.